code-distortion/adapt/README.md

 >
 > This config-sharing can also be used in Dusk tests when you *don't have a database*.
 You can tell Adapt to skip the database-building process by turning off the `build_databases` config setting (or `$buildDatabases` test-class property).

-Simply build your Dusk tests like normal, and make these two minor changes:
+Simply create your Dusk tests like normal, and make these two minor changes:

-- Replace the usual `DatabaseMigrations` with the `LaravelAdapt` trait (if you need the database), and
+- Replace the usual `DatabaseMigrations` with the `LaravelAdapt` trait, and
-- When you've created your browser instance, tell it to use your test-databases by adding `$this->useCurrentConfig($browser);` (see below).
+- When you've created your browser instance, tell it to use your test-databases by adding `$this->shareConfig($browser);` (see below).

 ``` php
 <?php